agile-france/site-2011/README.md

 		rspec spec/

 ### dunno why it fails :(
-add a debugger statement, then go to irb, quit when more knowledge is gain (^D will go to rdb)
+add a debugger statement, and type then

+    rspec -d spec/failing_spec.rb

+!!! caution : I do not recommand debugging with a running spork drb server (personal taste)!!!

 this practice is not related to rails (though pretty described in http://guides.rubyonrails.org/debugging_rails_applications.html)